-- Be enrolled in an eligible program - Be a US citizen, permanent resident of the US, or eligible noncitizen - Utilize all assistance funds for education-related expenses - Have fulfilled Selective Service registration requirements - Maintain satisfactory progress toward completion of a program of study - Be a high school graduate or the recognized equivalent - Sign the certification statement that you do not owe a refund to any Title IV program and are not in default on any Title IV loan.
-The certification is located in step seven of the FAFSA.
+- Be enrolled in an eligible program - Be a US citizen, permanent resident of the US, or eligible non-citizen - Utilize all assistance funds for education-related expenses - Have fulfilled Selective Service registration requirements - Maintain satisfactory progress toward completion of a program of study - Be a high school graduate or the recognized equivalent - Certify on the FAFSA that you do not owe a refund to any Title IV program and are not in default on any Title IV loan.

-You may be required to supply additional documentation, such as an IRS Tax Return and Verification Worksheet, to verify the information supplied on the FAFSA.
-It is highly recommended to use the Data Retrieval Tool (DRT) option to enter your financial information.
-This can be done by clicking the "link to IRS" button when filling out the FAFSA.
-Awards are made for one academic year at a time and are not automatically renewable.
+You may be required to supply additional documentation such as a Verification Worksheet to verify the information supplied on the FAFSA.
+You must also allow FAFSA access to your IRS tax records.
+Failure to allow this access will result in non-eligibility for FAFSA funds.
+Awards are made for one academic year at a time and are not automatically renewed.
 You must reapply each year by resubmitting a FAFSA before the appropriate deadline.